 On first glance Dad looks the same as he did when he left for the office earlier today.
 He smiles brightly in each picture at the age of twenty six, much the way his six year old grandson did when I tickled his ribs at bedtime last night.
 It takes a minute of thought before I recognize how much more hair Dad had back then, and how much darker it is in the picture without the tufts of white sneaking in around the edges.
 I chuckle as I realize that he wore the same model of frames for his glasses when we joked at breakfast this morning as he does in the photo before me.
 Some things never change.

 Looking at these photos of this young family is a bittersweet moment for me.
 I realize that of the twenty some images of us among the blossoms, not one shows the four of us together.
 We had no one else to hold the camera.
 We are just the four of us.
 We smile like tourists because we are a thousand miles away from our home in Wyoming.
 We grin like fools because we are young and we don’t know what the world has in store for us.
-In that moment we are free to imagine Greatness
+In that moment we are free to imagine Greatness.

 On the floor of my mother’s house in the year 2010, a black and white Lhasa Apso snores on the floor beside me.
 I ponder the years.
 I turn the pages and the cherry blossoms fade.
 They become pumpkin seeds on the floor, crooked birthday candles, bad haircuts, barbequed oysters and sweet sixteen parties.
 The pages, like the days, fly by.